 Maureen Ploen is a board certified Physician Assistant with a BA degree in Communication Disorders (Speech Pathology), a Master's Degree in Counseling Psychology, and a Certificate of Physician Assistant Studies from Anne Arundel Community College.
 She has worked in a variety of health care settings, with a special interest in rehabilitation and neurology, including treatment of patients with movement disorders, stroke, brain injury and cognitive disorders.
 While a PA student, she served on the Maryland Academy of Physician Assistants (MAPA) board as the student representative, and continues to be a member of MAPA as well as American Academy of Physician Assistants (AAPA).

-Karen Scott Bio Karen (KJ) Scott brings 18 years experience as a physician assistant.
+Karen (KJ) Scott is a board certified physician assistant with a special interest in headaches and migraines.
 She specializes in developing individualized care for each patient.
 She has a strong educational background from George Washington University School of Medicine where she simultaneously earned her Physician Assistant degree as well as her Master of Science in Health Sciences in 2003.
 She earned her Bachelor’s degree from the University of Vermont in 1998.
 She is certified by the National Commission on Certification of Physician Assistants and is a member of the American Academy of Physician Assistants.
 She is an avid runner and paddle boarder and enjoys boating and being on the water with her husband and two daughters in Severna Park.

 Sharon Powell, RN MPH